silexphp/Silex/doc/providers/validator.rst

 Simplicity is at the heart of Silex so there is no out of the box solution to use YAML files for validation.
 But this doesn't mean that this is not possible.
 Let's see how to do it.

 First, you need to install the YAML Component.
-If you want to take adventage of the autoloading mechanism you should clone https://github.com/symfony/Yaml into ``vendor/Symfony/Component``.
+If you want to take advantage of the autoloading mechanism you should clone https://github.com/symfony/Yaml into ``vendor/Symfony/Component``.

 Next, you need to tell the Validation Service that you are not using StaticMethodLoader to load your class metadata but a YAML file